raja045/CEHv12_Ultimate_Study_Guide/Module 17 - Hacking Mobile Platforms.md

 ![Attack Vectors](/images/mobile_androidos.png)

 - **Android Device Administration API**
-  - Allows for security-aware apps that may IT professionals
+  - Allows for security-aware apps that may help IT professionals
 ![Attack Vectors](/images/mobile_androidap1.png)
 ![Attack Vectors](/images/mobile_androidap2.png)

 - **Android Rooting**
   - Allows user to attain privileged control within androids subsystem
-  - Involves exokiutubg security vulnerbilities in the device firmware and granting execute permissions
+  - Involves executing security vulnerabilities in the device firmware and granting execute permissions
   - **Rooting Tool**
     - **KingoRoot** - can be used with or without a PC
     - **TunesGo - Root Android** - Done with PC